 - iii.
-The Subject Member is a Member of more than one authority and it is agreed between the authorities that the complaint should be dealt with by the other authority. - iv.
 The complainant has not provided any evidence that supports the complaint.
-The Monitoring Officer will not usually investigate where a complainant has simply made an allegation that the councillor has failed to act in a way that is required by the Code. - v.
+The Monitoring Officer will not usually investigate where a complainant has simply make an allegation that the councillor has failed to act in a way that is required by the Code. - iv.
 A significant period of time has elapsed since the events, which are the subject of the complaint.
 This could be because, where a matter is serious, it would be reasonable to expect the Complainant to make a complaint promptly, or because the passage of time may make it more difficult to obtain documentary evidence and reliable witness evidence.
-The Monitoring Officer will normally reject a complaint where the last event complained of took place more than 6 months prior to the date of the complaint. - vi.
+The Monitoring Officer will normally reject a complaint where the last event complained of took place more than 6 months prior to the date of the complaint. - v.
 The complaint is such that it is unlikely that an investigation will be able to come to a firm conclusion on the matter.
-This could be where the matter is such that there is unlikely to be any firm evidence on the matter. - vii.
-The complaint or a substantially similar allegation has previously been the subject of an investigation and there is nothing more to be gained by further action being taken. - viii.
-The complaint suggests that there is a wider problem throughout the authority. - ix.
-The complaint discloses a potential breach of the Code, but the Subject Member has remedied or made reasonable endeavours to remedy the issues to which the complaint relates and the complaint does not disclose sufficiently serious potential breaches of the Code of Conduct to merit further consideration. - x.
+This could be where the matter is such that there is unlikely to be any firm evidence on the matter. - vi.
+The complaint or a substantially similar allegation has previously been the subject of an investigation and there is nothing more to be gained by further action being taken. - vii.
+The complaint suggests that there is a wider problem throughout the authority. - viii.
+The complaint discloses a potential breach of the Code, but the Subject Member has remedied or made reasonable endeavours to remedy the issues to which the complaint relates and the complaint does not disclose sufficiently serious potential breaches of the Code of Conduct to merit further consideration. - ix.
 The complaint discloses a potential breach of the Code, but the complaint is not serious enough to merit an investigation in circumstances where the resources needed to investigate are wholly disproportionate to the allegations and there is no overriding public interest in carrying out an investigation.
 Public interest is regarded as "something which is of serious concern and benefit to the public".